 The single-employer plan became effective by statute on January 1, 1964.
-Prior to January 1, 2003, the plan consisted of a defined contribution plan that covered State employees.
-Effective January 1, 2003, a cash balance benefit was added to the State Employees Retirement Act.
+The plan consists of a defined contribution option and a cash balance benefit.
 The cash balance benefit is a type of defined benefit plan.
 Each member employed and participating in the retirement system prior to January 1, 2003, elected to either continue participation in the defined contribution option or begin participation in the cash balance benefit.
 The defined contribution option is closed to new entrants.
 All new members of the Plan on and after January 1, 2003, become members of the cash balance benefit.
-Additionally, on or after November 1, 2007, but before January 1, 2008 members who are employed and participating in the retirement system may either elect to continue participation in the defined contribution option or elect to participate in the cash balance benefit during this timeframe shall commence participation in the cash balance benefit on January 1, 2008.
+Additionally, on or after November 1, 2007, but before January 1, 2008 members who are employed and participating in the retirement system could elect to continue participation in the defined contribution option or elect to participate in the cash balance benefit.
+Members who elected to participate in the cash balance benefit during this timeframe commenced participation in the cash balance benefit on January 1, 2008.
 The benefits and funding policy of the Plan is established and can only be amended by the Nebraska Legislature.

-Prior to January 1, 2007, all permanent full-time employees who had 12 continuous months of service were required to begin participation in the retirement system.
-All permanent full-time or permanent part-time employees who had 12 months of service within a five-year period, and who had attained the age of 20, could exercise the option to begin participation in the retirement system.
-As of January 1, 2007, all permanent full-time employees are required to begin participation in the retirement system upon employment; and all permanent part-time employees, who have attained the age of twenty years, may exercise the option to begin participation in the retirement system.
+All permanent full-time employees are required to begin participation in the retirement system upon employment.
+All permanent part-time employees, who have attained the age of twenty years, may exercise the option to begin participation in the retirement system.